Resources

 By month three, you should know exactly where your weak spots are.
 This is the time to zero in on them.

-• Weeks 9-10: Targeted deep dives into your weakest content areas.
-If you're consistently missing ethics questions, spend extra time with the Ethics Code and practice applying it to novel scenarios.
-If measurement is your weak spot, go back to Cooper and work through examples until the concepts click.
+• Weeks 9-10: Targeted deep dives into your weakest areas.
+Consistently missing ethics questions?
+Spend extra time with the Ethics Code and practice applying it to new scenarios.
+Measurement is your weak spot?
+Go back to Cooper and work through examples until the concepts click.

 • Weeks 11-12: Take two to three more full-length practice exams.
 Your scores should be trending upward.
-If you're consistently scoring above 80% on quality mock exams, you're in good shape.
-If you're still below 70%, consider pushing your exam date back.
+Consistently above 80% on quality mocks?
+You're in good shape.
+Still below 70%?
+Push your exam date back.
 There's no shame in giving yourself more time.

-In the final week before the exam, scale back your studying.
+In the final week, scale back.
 Light review only: flashcards, quick concept refreshers, maybe one more pass through the Ethics Code.
 Cramming the night before is counterproductive.
 Get a good night's sleep, eat a decent breakfast, and trust your preparation.

 What Are the Best BCBA Exam Study Resources?

 Not all study materials are created equal.
-This is an honest ranking based on what actually helps people pass, not what has the best marketing.
+This is an honest ranking based on what actually helps people pass.

 Tier 1: Essential (You Need These)

 • Cooper, Heron, and Heward, Applied Behavior Analysis (3rd Edition): This is the textbook.
 Period.
-The vast majority of BCBA exam content traces directly back to Cooper.
-It's dense, it's long, and it's absolutely non-negotiable.
-You don't need to read it cover to cover for exam prep (you probably did that in your coursework), but you need it as your primary reference.
-When a practice question stumps you, Cooper is where you go to understand why.
+The vast majority of exam content traces back to Cooper.
+It's dense, long, and absolutely non-negotiable.
+You don't need to re-read it cover to cover (you probably did that in coursework).
+But you need it as your primary reference.
+When a practice question stumps you, Cooper is where you go.

 • BDS (Behavior Development Solutions) Mock Exams: The gold standard for practice exams.
-BDS offers multiple full-length mock exams that closely mirror the format and difficulty of the actual BCBA exam.
-They also provide detailed rationales for every answer, which is where the real learning happens.
+BDS offers full-length mocks that closely mirror the real exam's format and difficulty.
+They also provide detailed rationales for every answer.
+That's where the real learning happens.
 The price is worth it.
-This is one of the highest-ROI investments you'll make in your exam prep.
+One of the highest-ROI investments in your prep.

-• ABA Wizard or Pass the Big ABA Exam: Both of these platforms offer large question banks with explanations, progress tracking, and the ability to create custom practice sets by content area.
-They're excellent for the daily practice question grind in months two and three.
+• ABA Wizard or Pass the Big ABA Exam: Both platforms offer large question banks with explanations and progress tracking.
+You can create custom practice sets by content area.
+They're excellent for the daily question grind in months two and three.
 Pick one.
 You don't need both, but you need at least one.

 Tier 2: Highly Recommended (Strong Supplements)

-• Flashcard sets (Quizlet, 6th Edition Task List): Flashcards are perfect for terminology and definitions, the foundational knowledge you need to have on autopilot so you can focus your mental energy on application questions during the exam.
+• Flashcard sets (Quizlet, 6th Edition Task List): Flashcards are perfect for terminology and definitions.
+You need this foundational knowledge on autopilot so you can focus on application questions during the exam.
 Look for 6th Edition-specific sets.
-Avoid anything tagged as 5th Edition.
-The task list has changed, and outdated flashcards will steer you wrong.
+Avoid anything tagged as 5th Edition because the task list has changed and outdated cards will steer you wrong.

-• Study groups: Studying with other candidates can be incredibly valuable, especially for talking through tricky scenarios and teaching concepts to each other.
-If you can explain a concept clearly to someone else, you understand it.
-Find two to four people who are on a similar timeline and meet weekly, in person or virtually.
+• Study groups: Studying with other candidates is incredibly valuable.
+Talking through tricky scenarios and teaching each other builds deep understanding.
+If you can explain a concept clearly, you know it.
+Find two to four people on a similar timeline.
+Meet weekly, in person or virtually.
 Keep it structured so it doesn't become a social hour.

-• SAFMEDS (Say All Fast a Minute Every Day Shuffled): This is a fluency-based method straight from the ABA playbook.
-Create cards with terms and definitions, then practice saying all of them as fast as you can in one minute.
-It builds fluency with terminology in a way that passive review simply can't match.
-It's also a great warm-up before a study session.
+• SAFMEDS (Say All Fast a Minute Every Day Shuffled): A fluency-based method straight from the ABA playbook.
+Create cards with terms and definitions.
+Practice saying all of them as fast as you can in one minute.
+It builds fluency that passive review can't match.
+Also a great warm-up before a study session.

 Tier 3: Nice to Have (Use Sparingly)

-• YouTube channels and video content: There are some genuinely helpful ABA exam prep channels on YouTube that can clarify tough concepts.
-They're great for supplementary learning.
-Watching a 10-minute video on stimulus equivalence can sometimes click in a way that reading about it doesn't.
-But don't let video content become your primary study method.
-Watching videos feels productive but it's passive learning, and passive learning doesn't pass exams.
+• YouTube channels and video content: Some genuinely helpful ABA exam prep channels exist on YouTube.
+They're great for clarifying tough concepts.
+A 10-minute video on stimulus equivalence can click in a way that reading doesn't.
+But don't let videos become your primary method.
+Watching feels productive.
+It's passive learning, though, and passive learning doesn't pass exams.

 • Podcasts: ABA-focused podcasts can be useful for commute time or workouts, but they're too general for targeted exam prep.
-Think of them as background exposure, not a core study tool.
+Think of them as background exposure rather than a core study tool.

 A word of warning: Avoid bootleg, pirated, or outdated 5th Edition materials.
-The 6th Edition Task List introduced meaningful changes, and studying from old materials means you'll be prepared for the wrong exam.
-It's also worth noting that some unofficial "brain dump" sites sell actual exam questions.
-Using these is an ethics violation and the BACB actively investigates it.
-Don't risk your entire career to save a few hours of studying.
+The 6th Edition introduced meaningful changes.
+Old materials prepare you for the wrong exam.
+Also: some "brain dump" sites sell actual exam questions.
+Using these is an ethics violation.
+The BACB actively investigates it.
+Don't risk your career to save a few hours of studying.

 Study Strategies That Actually Work